Azure/avdaccelerator/workload/bicep/brownfield/alerts/updateHistory.md

 [Home](./readme.md) | [PostDeployment](./postDeploy.md) | [How to Change Thresholds](./changeAlertThreshold.md) | [Alert Reference](./alertReference.md) | [Excel List of Alert Rules](./references/alerts.xlsx)

-## 6/19/23 - Initial AVD Accelerator Release (v2.0.1)

-- Removed conditional for Service Health alerts whereas they would not deploy for Azure US Government.
-(Given they are now available)

 ## 4/27/23 - Initial AVD Accelerator Release (v2.0.1)

 - Initial release in AVD Accelerator to include use of carml 1.3.0